What Should I Do Before Hiring My First Employee?

 Congratulations!
-You are at the tipping point of growth and success!
-While this is an exciting time for you, it can also be stressful.
-Up until now, you have been in control of every aspect of your business from how the phone is answered, to how the end product is delivered, but in order to grow – you need a team.
+You are at the tipping point of growth and success, but it can be stressful as well as exciting.
+You have been in control of every aspect of your business, but to grow you need a team.

-Second, write out a list of standard operating procedures.
+- Write out a list of standard operating procedures.
 How exactly do you onboard a new client?
 Send out bills?
 Answer correspondence and send out proposals?
-Having a set of S.O.P.’s will help you train your new employee quickly and get them up to speed so they spend less time being underutilized while on your payroll.
+Having SOPs will help you train your new employee quickly, reducing the person's time being underutilized on your payroll.

-Lastly, create an onboarding process for your new employee.
+- Create an onboarding process.
 Set the standard of expectations, excellence, and acceleration from day one.
-Have your legal ducks in a row by securing the correct forms and documents from the federal and state government.
-Consult with an attorney or HR Consultant to ensure your documentation is complete and accurate.
+Secure the correct documents from federal and state governments, such as an employer identification number.
+Contact your insurance agent to find out what insurances you will need to carry, including workers' compensation.
+Consult an attorney or HR expert to ensure your documentation is complete and accurate.
 The last thing you need is a legal headache by not starting out on the right foot.

-Hiring your first employee is a huge step, but can be greatly rewarding if done correctly.
-Take the time to do due diligence, set expectations, and share your vision and mission of your business with your new employee.
-Finally, remember to make the process fun, enjoyable and rewarding — after all, you are now part of a team — your team!
+Hiring your first employee can be greatly rewarding if done correctly.
+Take the time to do due diligence, set expectations, and share your vision and business mission with your new employee.
+Finally, make the process fun, enjoyable, and rewarding — after all, you are now part of a team — your team!

 Article originally published for Ask ACE - Maine Biz